anniezfy/anniezfy.github.io/_pages/about.md

 I have published 2 patents and 1 conference paper related to the FFT research field.

-I am deeply passionate about cutting-edge technology and highly self-motivated to challenge myself when facing serious obstacles.
-Moreover, I like to share technology via open-source and write blogs related to engineering techniques.
+I am passionate about cutting-edge technology and highly self-motivated to push my limits when facing significant challenges.
+Moreover, I enjoy sharing knowledge through open-source contributions and writing blogs on engineering techniques.

 # 🔥 News